All right, news roundup information overload hour.

 I live that life.

-But there's a counterpoint that people don't realize.
+I have solar panels, but there's a counterpoint that people don't realize.

 Those solar panels, they charge batteries.

-And I live in in my cabin.
+And I live in my cabin.

-I charge batteries, but I only get in the winter, maybe two hours of sunlight.
+I charge batteries, but I only get in the winter maybe two hours of sunlight.

 And I think that's a fossil fuel.